 When you have Amazon prep your products, FBA Label Service may be applied to certain items and you will be charged a fee.
 Same with anything that requires an Amazon barcode.
 There have been issues with Amazon surprising people with hidden label fees, so keep your eyes peeled.

 Amazon is not the only place to offer a prep and pack service.
-Many third-party fulfillment companies also have this on the menu.
+Many 3PL companies also have this on the menu.
 And by working with another fulfillment center you may save on overall costs.
 Amazon is notorious for hidden and “surprise” fees.
 These tacked onto your order could cripple a budget.
 Oftentimes, third party fulfillment centers will offer preparation services for FBA at a reduced cost as opposed to using Amazon’s prep service.

 Finally, using a third-party fulfilment house allows you to avoid Amazon’s dreaded long-term storage fee penalties.